viiktorstefanov/Urban-Tattoo-React/README.md

 ```
 cd ./server
 ```
-Install all dependecies for the server with:
+Install all dependecies for the server:
 ```
 npm i
 ```
-Then run the server with:
+Then run the server:

 ```
 npm run server